Most succession plans fail not because the successor was wrong, but because the preparation was never done.

 Family transitions also need to balance fairness between active and non-active family members, which often becomes one of the most sensitive parts of the planning process and one that needs to be addressed directly

-The succession path is chosen deliberately based on your goals and the business reality rather than defaulting to the most obvious option.
+What changes: The succession path is chosen deliberately based on your goals and the business reality rather than defaulting to the most obvious option.

 Business Valuation and Price Setting